KMouris/Python-Course-Project/README.md

 ### `plot_zon_statistics()`

  Method which plots the desired statistical value over time and writes a .png-image.
- Method can be disabled in `config.py` (`plot_statistic=False`)
+ Method can be disabled in `config.py` (`plot_statistic=False`).

  ### `coverage()`

- Custom statistic to calculate the percentage of values above zero (e.g. snow coverage, or areas of snow melt)
+ Custom statistic to calculate the percentage of values above zero (e.g. snow coverage, or areas of snow melt).

 | Input argument | Type | Description |
 |-----------------|------|-------------|